LabMobi/project-creator-android/README.md

 5. Create a pull request targeting the `develop` branch
    - A code review and approval from at least one other person from the community
    - Tag `Lauris Kruusamäe` and `Harri Kirik` in the request
-6. If the review is approved, then merge the merge request to `develop` and then feel free to merge `develop` into `master`
+6. If the review is approved, then merge the merge request to `develop` and then feel free to merge `develop` into `main`
    - If you do not have the rights to merge then contact `Lauris Kruusamäe` or `Harri Kirik`
 7. If Mobi Lab employee, then let the Android community `#community-android` in Slack know about the changes you made